menu

 In Brighton Northeast, the current vacancy rate is 0.0%, which is a lower rate of vacancies than 100.0% of all neighborhoods in the U.S. This means that the housing supply in Brighton Northeast is very tight compared to the demand for property here.

-Real estate in the Brighton Northeast neighborhood is almost exclusively owner-occupied.
-NeighborhoodScout's analysis reveals that this neighborhood has a higher rate of owner-occupied housing than is found in 95.3% of U.S. neighborhoods.
-If you are seeking to rent, this neighborhood may not have many options, but high rates of ownership often indicate stability in a neighborhood.
+Owner-occupied real estate dominates the Brighton Northeast neighborhood.
+In fact, according to NeighborhoodScout research, the percentage of residential real estate occupied by its owner is higher here than in 95.3% of neighborhoods in America.
 This neighborhood has the distinction of having one of the lowest real estate vacancy rates of any neighborhood in America.
 With just 0.0% of the real estate vacant, this indicates an exceptionally strong demand for real estate in the Brighton Northeast neighborhood, and/or an issue with creating enough supply for the demand.
 This could have the effect of increasing real estate prices, increasing supply to meet demand, or both.

-In addition, homes built from 2000 through today make up a higher proportion of the Brighton Northeast neighborhood's real estate landscape than 99.5% of the neighborhoods in America.
-When you are driving around this neighborhood, you'll notice right away that it is one of the newest built of any, with the smell of fresh paint, and the look of young landscaping nearly everywhere you look.
-In fact, 95.5% of the residential real estate here is classified as newer.
+In addition, if you like the look and ambience of new homes and newly built neighborhoods, you will love the Brighton Northeast neighborhood.
+A whopping 95.5% of the homes and other residential real estate here were built after 1999, which is a higher proportion of new homes then you will find in 99.5% of the neighborhoods in the U.S. Everything here just feels new.
 In fact, the concentration of newer homes here is so great that they completely dominate the landscape.
 In most neighborhoods, there is a mixture of ages of residential real estate, but here it is almost completely built during one time frame: 2000 through today.

 Did you know that the Brighton Northeast neighborhood has more Canadian ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 1.0% of this neighborhood's residents have Canadian ancestry.